abhay-8/Java-Implementation-of-Merkle-Tree/README.md

-# Java Implementation of Merkle Tree
+# Introduction to Merkle Tree

-Merkel Tree isn’t a new concept in Computer Science, it has been around for decades and originates from the field of Cryptography.

 To simply put, Merkel Trees are essentially a tree data structure in which data is stored in the leaf nodes and non leaf nodes store hashes of data with each non-leaf node being the combined hash value of the two nodes below it.